mainmatter/compare-fixture/README.md

 ## Installation

-You can use this tool directly with npx and not install it as follows:
+You can use this tool from the command line directly with npx and not install it as follows:

 ```
 npx compare-fixture